You can use free virtual tokens such as Authy, Duo Mobile, LastPass Authenticator, Google Authenticator, or Microsoft Authenticator.

 For security reasons it’s advisable to use multi-factor authentication for all users, starting with root and privileged users but ideally for all of them.

 For security reasons it’s advisable to use multi-factor authentication on every user authentication.
-If this affects user experience, and it’s not accepted in your organization, context-aware authentication (or Adaptive authentication) is a good trade off, as it will prompt for MFA only when the device changed, or it comes from a different country, or there is any anomalous behavior (supported by AWS SSO and Amazon Cognito ).
+If this affects user experience, and it’s not accepted in your organization, context-aware authentication (or Adaptive authentication) is a good trade off, as it will prompt for MFA only when the device changed, or it comes from a different country, or there is any anomalous behavior (supported by AWS IAM Identity Center (succesor to AWS Single Sign-On) and Amazon Cognito ).

 AWS does not charge any additional fees for using AWS MFA with your AWS account.